Reuter Ministry: Economic partner

 Germany's defeat rendered Luxembourg's existing treaties obsolete.
 Under pressure from the Allies, on 19 December 1918 the Luxembourg government renounced its membership of the Zollverein, and ended German rights to its railways.
-As it was not capable of living in isolation for any length of time, Luxembourg had to find a new economic partner.
+As Luxembourg was not capable of living in isolation for any length of time, it had to find a new economic partner.
 Already in 1917, it had formed a commission to study the economic problems caused by the war and its consequences.
 Representatives of the steel industry and of agriculture had expressed a strong preference for France as an economic partner.
 Only wine-growers were in favour of partnering with Belgium, where they could sell their products more easily.
 On 21 February 1919, the Reuter government started simultaneous talks with France and Belgium.

 Negotiations with the Belgians were only undertaken with the intention of putting additional pressure on France, as a bargaining tool.
 However, negotiations with the French did not progress.
-The Reuter government decided to put the matter to a referendum.
+The Reuter government decided to put the matter to a referendum: the 1919 Luxembourg referendum.
 It was hoped that the voice of the people would make an impression, at a time when the winners of the war were re-drawing the map of Europe according to principles of Wilsonian self-determination.
 On 28 September 1919, 73% of Luxembourgish voters declared themselves in favour of an economic union with France.

 However, the Luxembourgish government had to wait several more months before the French revealed their game.
 On 10 May, the French ambassador informed the Luxembourgish government that his country had no intention of forming an economic union, and advised it to turn towards Belgium.
 Having succeeded in concluding a military pact with Belgium, France had no further need of Luxembourg.
 Since the beginning of the war, the Belgian authorities had shown annexationist tendencies towards the Grand Duchy.
 In 1917, France renounced any ambitions with regards to Luxembourg, but kept this secret from the Luxembourgish government, in order to conceal the intentions of the French negotiators.
-After the war, France intended to take advantage of the Luxembourg question, by obtaining from Belgium the conclusion of a military pact.
+After the war, France intended to take advantage of the Luxembourg question, by persuading Belgium to conclude a military pact.
 After the French announcement, the Luxembourgish government re-started negotiations with Belgium.
 These were slow-going, but resulted on 25 July 1921 in the signing of a treaty on a customs and monetary union between the two countries.
 The Belgium–Luxembourg Economic Union came into force in March 1922.
 The treaty stipulated the abolition of customs barriers between the two countries, a common external tariff, a common trade policy led by Belgium and a currency association.
 The Belgian franc became the common currency, while Luxembourg however retained its right to print Luxembourgish notes.
 The economic union was never a perfect one, as the treaty did not require the harmonisation of tax systems.